OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-03.md

 As it is written in the book of the words of Isaiah the prophet:

-> “The voice of one calling in the wilderness,
+> “A voice of one calling out in the wilderness:
-> ‘Prepare the way for the Lord,
+> ‘Prepare the way for the Lord;
-> make His paths straight.
+> make straight in the desert a highway for our God.

 ## Luke 3:5

-> Every valley shall be filled,
+> Every valley shall be lifted up,
 > and every mountain and hill made low.
-> The crooked shall become straight,
+> the uneven ground shall become level,
-> and the rough ways smooth.
+> and the rugged terrain a plain.

 ## Luke 3:6